-This is when the blood supply to the reindeer antlers retracts, resulting in them naturally “dropping” their antlers.
-The antlers start re-growing within a month of them dropping and will be fully grown by August.
+The antlers start re-growing relatively quickly, usually within a month of them dropping and most will be fully grown by August.

 March - July

-During this time reindeer completely lose their coats, which comes out in clumps.
-Their antlers also will be regrowing around this time, a stage that is called “in velvet” because of the velvet type coating that covers the antlers during this delicate time.
-Their antlers are fully grown by August and they will be sporting new winter coats by September time, ensuring they look their best for the busy Christmas season.
+Antlers will be fully grown by August and they will be sporting their new winter coats by September, ensuring they look their best for the busy Christmas season.

 Reindeer will spend a large amount of time grazing to ensure they build up their body reserves ready for winter.